jarossnd/arch-linux-install-notes/install-notes.md

 # Installing Arch linux with EFI

-2. Verify boot mode:
+1. Verify boot mode:
     - `ls /sys/firmware/efi/efivars` (If the directory exist your computer supports EFI)

-3. Ping some site on the Internet to verify connection:
+2. Ping some site on the Internet to verify connection:
     - `ping archlinux.org`

-4. Update system clock:
+3. Update system clock:
     - `timedatectl set-ntp true`
     - You can verify the status with `timedatectl status`

-5. Enable SSH:
+4. Enable SSH (optional):
     - `systemctl start sshd`

-6. Change root password:
+5. Change root password:
     - `passwd`

-7. Go to [https://archlinux.org/mirrorlist](https://archlinux.org/mirrorlist) and find the closest mirror that supports HTTPS:
+6. Go to [https://archlinux.org/mirrorlist](https://archlinux.org/mirrorlist) and find the closest mirror that supports HTTPS:
     - Add the mirrors on top of the `/etc/pacman.d/mirrorlist` file.
     - `Server = https://mirror.arizona.edu/archlinux/$repo/os/$arch` (United States)

-8. Create EFI partition:
+7. Create EFI partition:
     - `fdisk -l` to find the designation for the HDD.
 (Most likely `/dev/sda`)
     - `fdisk /dev/sda`
         - g (to create a new partition table)